1boch1/murphy/README.md

 # Murphy
-Scanner, Parser and Interpreter of a Simple Functional Programming Language
+Scanner, Parser and Interpreter of a simple Functional Programming Language

 ## Libraries